-It’s safe to say, job interviews are as fun as as taking part in a race walk with your friends.
+It’s safe to say, job interviews are as fun as taking part in a race walk with your friends.
 Yes, yes, we know it’s a really ‘cool’ sport, despite the fact it looks like you are walking fast to avoid your bladder exploding.
-Similar to the fun so many people experience on a daily basis run walking, it’s similar to the feeling we all get when an interviewer asks us the why question during our interview.
-The “So, tell me about yourself” question.
-The real question is why do they do this to us?
-Well, it’s because it reveals you as a candidate more than you might think, in the answer you give.
+Similar to the fun so many people experience on a daily basis run walking, it’s similar to the feeling we all get when an interviewer asks the question: “So, tell me about yourself”.
+The real question is: why do they do this to us?
+Well, it’s because the answer you give reveals more about you as a candidate than you might think.

 If you come up with a good answer, it tells the interviewer that you can 1.
 Think on your feet, and 2.
 Understand the needs of the job and company you’re interviewing for.
-So no pressure.
-Basically your entire interview could balance on this one question.
-If your not sure how to even start this answer, don’t sweat it – as we have created the best tips you’ll need when answering the “So, tell us about you” question.
+So, no pressure, your entire interview could depend on answering this one question.
+If you’re not sure how to even start answering it, don’t sweat it – as we have created the best tips you’ll need when answering the “So, tell us about you” question.

 Keep it short

 Keep it short!
 Sounds easy, right?
 But once you gets started, you might lose yourself in the explanation for why you want this job.
 Best way to help yourself keep it short and sweet – think of a television commercial.

 Speak for about 30 seconds and if you say something that the interviewer wants to go into more detail on, they will say this to you.

 Make it all about them!